-FEMA's Customer and Data Services (CDS) launched the LOMC Clearinghouse, which centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
-Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees, and distribution to the appropriate Production and Technical Services (PTS) firm for processing.
+FEMA’s LOMC Clearinghouse centralizes the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
+Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees, and distribution to the appropriate location for processing.

 847 South Pickett Street